yarrick/iodine/README.md

 (See script at `./src/osflags`)

 Run `make` to compile the server and client binaries.
+Run `make debug` to compile the binaries with extra debugging enabled.
 Run `make install` to copy binaries and manpage to the destination directory.
 Run `make test` to compile and run the unit tests.
 (Requires the `check` library)